Approximate Bregman near neighbors in sublinear time: Beyond the triangle inequality: Computing a approximation.

 We now bound the number of cells that will be added to our search queue.
-We do so indirectly, by placing a lower bound on the maximum side length of all such cells. \begin{lemma} Algorithm \ref{algo} will not add the children of node $\textbf{C}$ to our search queue if the maximum side length of $\textbf{C}$ is less than $\frac{\eps D(q, \text{nn}_q)}{2 \mu \sqrt{d}}$. \end{lemma}
+We do so indirectly, by placing a lower bound on the maximum $\sqrt{\sbreg}$-side-length of all such cells.